 2.1 Study Participants

-A total of seven hundred and twenty (720) pregnant women aged 16 to >41 years who were chosen by random sampling techniques in this study.
+A total of seven hundred and twenty (720) pregnant women aged 16 to >41 years were chosen by random sampling techniques in this study.
 Socio-demographic characteristics and clinical data were obtained using a structured questionnaire.

 2.2 Inclusion and exclusion criteria

-The inclusion criteria for this study consist of pregnant women aged 16 to >41years attending antenatal clinics in secondary healthcare facilities in the study area, who provided informed consent and had complete socio-demographic and clinical data available.
+The inclusion criteria for this study consist of pregnant women aged 16 to > 41 years old attending antenatal clinics in secondary healthcare facilities in the study area, who provided informed consent and had complete socio-demographic and clinical data available.
 Exclusion criteria included non-pregnant women or individuals not enrolled in the antenatal care program, individuals with known chronic liver disorders (e.g., hepatocellular carcinoma), those with incomplete clinical or demographic data, and individuals who refused to provide informed consent.

 2.2 Sample size determination